 Local Stakeholders are:

-Nuclear Sector – EDF Energy Ltd, Magnox Ltd, NDA (Nuclear Decommissioning Authority), SSG (Dungeness Site Stakeholders Group)
+Nuclear Sector – EDF Energy Ltd, NRS NDA (Nuclear Decommissioning Authority), SSG (Dungeness Site Stakeholders Group)

 Local Government – Ashford Borough Council, East Sussex Council, Folkestone & Hythe District Council, Kent County Council, Rother District Council

-Education – EKC Group (Folkestone & Ashford Colleges), The Marsh Academy, Romney Resource Centre
+Education – EKC Group (Folkestone & Ashford Colleges), The Marsh Academy, Lighthouse on the Marsh

-Business – Brett Aggregates, Kent Invicta Chamber of Commerce, Lydd (London Ashford) Airport, Visit Kent,
+Business – Kent Invicta Chamber of Commerce, Lydd (London Ashford) Airport

-Third Sector – Action with Communities in Rural Kent, Kent Wildlife Trust, The Rye Partnership, Dungeness Site Stakeholder Group.
+Third Sector – The Rye Partnership, Dungeness Site Stakeholder Group, Romney Marsh Countryside Partnership

 Sub Groups under the RMP Board Portfolio